nikextens/AzureML_Capstone/starter_file/README.md

 Before model selection, AutoML gave an alert in the class balancing detection.
 ![plot](https://github.com/nikextens/AzureML_Capstone/blob/master/starter_file/Screenshots/automl_alerting.PNG)
-To fix the balancing problem and also improve the model's results, I would combine features (e.g., through cluster) in the next iteration/run to increase class' sizes.
+To fix the balancing problem and also improve the model's results, I would combine features (e.g., through clustering algorithms) in the next iteration/run to increase class' sizes.

-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search